-Nutrition is the fourth discipline of a triathlon.
-This mix of nutrition has high levels of BCAAs and energy packed calories in a variety of great tasting forms to help ensure you’re getting key nutrients into your body during each leg.
-We focused on liquids and gels for easy ingestion and Chews and Stroopwafel for variety without distraction or upsetting your stomach.
+Nutrition is the fourth discipline of a triathlon and it needs just as much attention as your training plan.
+Our Triathlon Nutrition plan has high levels of BCAAs and energy-packed calories in a variety of great tasting forms to help ensure you’re getting key nutrients for training and racing.

-Carbs are a triathlete’s best friend.
+FUEL: Carbs are a triathlete’s best friend.
 It’s always a good idea to top off your energy stores before a swim, ride, or run with a source of easily digestible carbohydrates.
-Avoid fiber and protein close to a workout – they are harder to digest – and stick to the simple stuff like an Energy Stroopwafel 30-minutes before or an Energy Gel five-minutes before your training session.
+Avoid fiber and protein close to a workout – they are harder to digest – and stick to the simple stuff like an Energy Stroopwafel 30 minutes before or an Energy Gel five minutes before your training session.

-Remember what we said about hydration… it’s a 24/7 job!
-Replenish what you lost from sweat and keep drinking throughout the day.
-Triathlon training stresses your body, which means you might be deficient in key nutrients like magnesium, zinc, and vitamin D. Also, long hours spent training can disrupt your gut.
-ROCTANE Magnesium Plus Capsules and ROCTANE Probiotic Plus Capsules can make sure your body has enough of these key nutrients.
+Triathlon training stresses your body, which means you might be deficient in key nutrients like magnesium, zinc, and vitamin D. And long hours spent training can disrupt your gut.
+Add ROCTANE Magnesium Plus Capsules and ROCTANE Probiotic Plus Capsules to your daily regimen to help make sure your body has enough of these key nutrients.